Get Approved for up to $35,000 in 3 minutes

 If you’re looking into voluntarily leaving your job due to health issues, including stress, it’s likely you’ll still be eligible for EI.
 That said, you don’t have to.
 Another option is to go on EI sickness benefits instead.
 Before December 2022, you could only get up to 15 weeks of benefits.
 Now, with the significant changes to EI, you can get up to 26 weeks of sick leave.
 Depending on your income, whether you’re on sickness or regular EI benefits, the maximum benefit you can receive is $650 per week.

-If you're taking an authorized period of leave, it’s also considered as quitting your job, so the same rules apply.
+If you're taking an authorized period of leave, it’s also considered quitting your job, so the same rules apply.
 You only qualify for EI if your leave is for a just cause.
-Since Employment Insurance is a federal program, no matter where you live in Canada, the same rules apply.
+Since employment insurance is a federal program, the same rules apply regardless of where you live in Canada.

 What You’re Entitled to When You Quit Your Job